iguananaut/iguananaut.net/content/programming/git-logs-in-pandas.rst

 whereas the committer is the person who last applied the work."
 And further, ``git log`` "uses commit dates when given a ``--since`` option."
 So my time series was based on commit dates, rather than author dates.
-That largely explains the big spikes--it turns out they largely correspond to activity just before making a release of Astropy, when many pull requests were being merged.
+That largely explains the big spikes—it turns out they largely correspond to activity just before making a release of Astropy, when many pull requests were being merged.
 When the PRs are merged their commits get a commit date same as when they are merged.